Victoria crowned pigeon: Habitat

 The Victoria crowned pigeon is distributed in the lowland and swamp forests of northern New Guinea and surrounding islands.
 It usually occurs on areas that were former alluvial plains, including sago forests.
 Though typically found at or near sea level, occasionally birds of this species may venture up in the hills to an elevation up to about 3,000 feet.

-They fly from sea to tree every day.

 Behavior

 Like other crowned pigeons, the Victoria crowned pigeon is a gregarious species.
 They usually travel in pairs or small parties as they search for food.
 They walk with an unhurried gait along the forest floor.
 Their food typically consists of fallen fruit.
 Birds of this species in captivity are particularly fond of eating figs. Seeds and invertebrates may occasionally supplement the diet.
 When disturbed, these birds fly straight up into the canopy or a large horizontal branch of a large forest tree.
 After being disturbed, they may remain on their perch for a considerable time engaging in contact calls and flicking their tails.
 In the wild, this species tends to be shier than the western crowned pigeon, but can still occasionally be quietly approached.
 The males regularly engage in aggressive displays to establish dominance.
 In these interactions, the pigeons puff up their chests and repeatedly raise their wings as if preparing to strike their opponent.
 They also make short dashes at each other and may actually hit one another, but rarely make contact and can be completely peaceful towards other males outside of the early mating season.